-[email protected] is the online portal supported by the Counseling Center and allows students to explore and develop pathways to success, with strategies and tools to allow your Eagle to explore new ways to succeed, thrive and matter during their time at the University.
-The [email protected] portal is personalized to individual unique academic and personal goals and is aimed to cultivate individual and community care.
+You@Post is the online portal supported by the Counseling Center and allows students to explore and develop pathways to success, with strategies and tools to allow your Eagle to explore new ways to succeed, thrive and matter during their time at the University.
+The You@Post portal is personalized to individual unique academic and personal goals and is aimed to cultivate individual and community care.

 There is also SOAR (Student Online Assistance Resource) that provides 24/7 access to several important services, including counseling, financial resources, legal support, and personal convenience services.
 This service, at no extra charge, is confidential and available to family members living within the same household as a Post student.
 Your student can help you access this information.

 Every Sunday afternoon, Post students are sent a newsletter delivered directly to their email inbox from Marketing and Communications Department, titled Eagle Eye View.
 This publication highlights events and opportunities happening at Post as well as ways to participate in programming sponsored by the University and student organizations, including a feature on wellness and support services.
 Created to reduce email clutter by compiling campus news and events in a clear, organized way, and is a great way for your Eagle to learn of the latest events and happenings on campus.
 If your Eagle is looking to get involved, encourage them to check out the Eagle Eye View.

 SPRING 2023 ACADEMIC CALENDAR Please visit the Office of the Registrar (link to calendar) for the most updated information regarding the academic calendar.